mcneel/computeclient_js/docs/Intersection.rst

    :rtype: rhino3dm.Point3d[]
 .. js:function:: RhinoCompute.Intersection.rayShoot(ray, geometry, maxReflections, multiple=false)

-   Computes point intersections that occur when shooting a ray to a collection of surfaces.
+   Computes point intersections that occur when shooting a ray to a collection of surfaces and Breps.

    :param Ray3d ray: A ray used in intersection.
    :param list[rhino3dm.GeometryBase] geometry: Only Surface and Brep objects are currently supported.
 Trims are ignored on Breps.
    :param int maxReflections: The maximum number of reflections.
 This value should be any value between 1 and 1000, inclusive.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :return: An array of points: one for each face that was passed by the faceIds out reference.
+   :return: An array of points: one for each surface or Brep face that was hit, or an empty array on failure.
    :rtype: rhino3dm.Point3d[]
+.. js:function:: RhinoCompute.Intersection.rayShoot1(geometry, ray, maxReflections, multiple=false)

+   Computes point intersections that occur when shooting a ray to a collection of surfaces and Breps.

+   :param list[rhino3dm.GeometryBase] geometry: The collection of surfaces and Breps to intersect.
+Trims are ignored on Breps.
+   :param Ray3d ray: >A ray used in intersection.
+   :param int maxReflections: The maximum number of reflections.
+This value should be any value between 1 and 1000, inclusive.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: An array of RayShootEvent structs if successful, or an empty array on failure.
+   :rtype: RayShootEvent[]
 .. js:function:: RhinoCompute.Intersection.projectPointsToMeshes(meshes, points, direction, tolerance, multiple=false)

    Projects points onto meshes.